What are the schools in Tirana like?

 When we asked about the schools in Tirana, they said...

 "The American School of Tirana (AST) is one of the best international schools in Tirana.
 AST offers a comprehensive American-style education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and is a member of the Council of International Schools.
 AST provides a rigorous academic program that prepares students for college and university studies.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The International School of Tirana (IST) is another excellent international school in Tirana, Albania.
 IST is an independent, co-educational day school that offers an international curriculum for students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools and is a member of the European Council of International Schools.
 IST provides a challenging academic program that prepares students for college and university studies.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Bilingual School of Tirana (BST) is a bilingual school in Tirana, Albania.
 BST is an independent, co-educational day school that offers a bilingual curriculum for students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools and is a member of the European Council of International Schools.
 BST provides a rigorous academic program that prepares students for college and university studies.
-The school also offers a wide range of extracurricular activities, including sports, music, and art," remarked one expat living in Tirana with children attending .
+The school also offers a wide range of extracurricular activities, including sports, music, and art," wrote an expat with kids at in Tirana.

 Please login to continue reading this article.